OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-24.md

 ## 1 Chronicles 24:21

-> Of Rehabiah: of the sons of Rehabiah, Isshiah the first.
+> Of Rehabiah, Isshiah was the first of his sons.

 ---